gopkumr/gopkumr.github.io/content/post/securingusingazure-part2.md

 ---
-title: ""Authentication in Microsoft Azure - Modern Authentication""
+title: "Identity in Microsoft Azure - Modern Authentication"
 date: 2021-08-01T18:06:02+10:00
 draft: true
 tags: ["Azure", "Security", "OAuth", "Authentication"]
 ---

 ## Introduction
-From the [previous post](/content/post/securingusingazure-part1.md) its clear that there was a need a new generation of authentication mechanism that can satisfy the new generation of application, starting from apps that run just in the browser to apps that run on micro-controllers.
+Continuing from the [previous post](/content/post/securingusingazure-part1.md), the new generation of authentication mechanism was created to satisfy the new generation of application, starting from apps that run just in the browser to apps that run on micro-controllers.
 This new generation of authentication mechanism called as the modern authentication protocols are built on top of the OAuth protocol and taking inspiration from SAML.
+In the below article the term IDP refers to the Identity provider, the external service that is responsible for authenticating a user and issuing authorization tokens.
+This service is both trusted by the client app as well as the resource api.

 ## Authentication
 OpenID connect is a protocol built on top of OAuth 2.0 to authenticate users and communicate the identify information to the service provider application.